Noem slams focus of Republican-led impeachment probe into AG

 Three of the state's largest law enforcement groups last year called for Ravnsborg to resign.

-Although Ravnsborg has stayed mostly silent on the crash investigation and impeachment inquiry, he is positioning for a reelection bid despite a challenge for the Republican nomination from former Attorney General Marty Jackley.
+Although Ravnsborg has stayed mostly silent on the crash investigation and impeachment inquiry, he is positioning for a reelection bid despite a primary challenge from former Attorney General Marty Jackley.
 After his trial last year, Ravnsborg accused “partisan opportunists” of exploiting the situation.

-This story has corrected that Jason Ravnsborg is facing a challenge for the Republican nomination through a party convention, not a primary election.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.